 Independent study courses are to be set up through consultation with an Art and Art History department advisor and instructor of the course.
 A proposal of the topic, and program of work must be submitted to the instructor for approval.

 Through The Trout Gallery and other regional museums, galleries, art associations, commercial galleries, and architectural firms, the Department of Art & Art History offers internships to advanced students.
 In the past, art history majors have undertaken museum internships at The Metropolitan Museum, the Springfield (MA) Museum of Fine Arts, and the Philadelphia Museum of Art, while studio and art history majors have interned at commercial galleries in Philadelphia, Harrisburg, and New York City; these internships have included conservation and restoration work.
-Consult the departmental internship adviser and the college internship coordinator.
+Consult the departmental internship advisor and the college internship coordinator.

 Opportunities for off-campus study